DylanMeeus/springboot_jwt_blog/_posts/2016-08-10-building-an-app-with-Aurelia-1.0-from-authentication-to-calling-an-API.markdown

 A lot of work has gone into Aurelia 1.0.
 Here are a few things that you should know:

 * Aurelia 1.0 now ships with a CLI tool.
 You can run `npm install -g aurelia-cli` to get the new CLI tool.
-Then just run `au new` and the CLI will setup your project and you'll have an app ready for deploy within a few minutes.
+Then just run `au new` and the CLI will set up your project and you'll have an app ready to deploy within a few minutes.
 You can read more about it in the [CLI documentation](http://aurelia.io/hub.html#/doc/article/aurelia/framework/latest/the-aurelia-cli).
 * Aurelia now fully supports Webpack.
 As a result, there are two webpack skeletons, one for Babel and one for Typescript.
 You can read about it in the new [webpack documentation](http://aurelia.io/hub.html#/doc/article/aurelia/framework/latest/setup-webpack).
-* The documentation now supports mobile devices and also new contents on data-binding, templating, router configuration and much more!
+* The documentation now supports mobile devices and also has new content on data-binding, templating, router configuration, and much more!

 You can check out everything you need to know about the Aurelia 1.0 release [here](http://blog.durandal.io/2016/07/27/aurelia-1-0-is-here/).

-This tutorial is simply an ugrade to Ryan's excellent article on [Creating your first Aurelia app](https://auth0.com/blog/creating-your-first-aurelia-app-from-authentication-to-calling-an-api/).
+This tutorial is simply an upgrade to Ryan's excellent article on [Creating your first Aurelia app](https://auth0.com/blog/creating-your-first-aurelia-app-from-authentication-to-calling-an-api/).
 We'll still focus on building the same app but now from the Aurelia CLI and we'll totally do away with having JSPM packages in our app.

-This tutorial will show how to add JWT authentication to a random quote application.
-We'll be using the [NodeJS JWT Authentication Sample](https://github.com/auth0/nodejs-jwt-authentication-sample) as our backend to show how we can retrieve a JWT upon login, save it in local storage, and send it along with every subsequent request.
+This tutorial will show how to add JWT authentication to a random-quote application.
+We'll be using the [NodeJS JWT Authentication Sample](https://github.com/auth0/nodejs-jwt-authentication-sample) as our back end to show how we can retrieve a JWT upon login, save it in local storage, and send it along with every subsequent request.
 Our app will let all visitors retrieve a random quote, but logged-in users will be able to get a super-secret quote.
 We will use the Aurelia CLI to build our app.

 ![](https://cdn.auth0.com/blog/aurelia/aurelia-welcome.png?dl=1)